raviydevops/duffle_CNAB_bundles/README.md

 Create the docker images from the [source repo](https://github.com/raviydevops/crud-springboot-dynamodb)
 </br> Also include the names of the images in the images section of duffle.json.

+## Modify duffle.json

+Modify the duffle.json file to inclde the paramater localEnvironment as true for deploying the app on local.
+Also DYNAMODB_ENDPOINT_URL env has to be included for local deployment, and it is not needed for aws.
+Any random credential values of AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY works for local.
+Include the parameter awsEnvironment as true for deploying the app on AWS ECS.

 ## Building the duffle cnab bundle

 Use the following command to create the bundle: